jaeseungyum/bem-sass/README.md

 }
 ```
 ```
-Error: the `object` level block `media` should not be behind of of any `components` level blocks.
+Error: the `object` level block `media` should not be behind of any `components` level blocks.
 Your block levels are: object, component
 ```